mantidproject/mantid/docs/source/algorithms/MultipleScatteringCorrection-v1.rst

 where :math:`\mu^\text{s}` denotes the sample absorption coefficient and :math:`\mu^\text{c}` denotes the container absorption coefficient.
 Notice that the number density :math:`\rho` as well as the scattering cross section :math:`\sigma` are inside the integral now.
-This is because the material of the sample is often different from the material of the container, therefore we need to consider the material whiling performing the integration, which is different from when working with a single material component.
+This is because the material of the sample is often different from the material of the container, therefore we need to consider the material while performing the integration, which is different from when working with a single material component.

 Similarly, the term :math:`A_{2}` is now